jschomay/httpacman/notes.md

 - in components/index loop through all components passed in to mixin to extend with instead of hardcoding to use just sprite

-- Need to strip out base tag ie: <base href="http://www.univ-paris1.fr/">
+- Need to strip out base tag ie: <base href="http://www.univ-paris1.fr/"> and <base href="http://www.emilypost.com/" />

 - Some sites use framesets and dont have a body... so out stuff doesn't get appended, arg